tonipanacek/transmodernity/src/movement/contribute.md

 * _drive:_
 * _vision:_

-If we dig your project, we will make an introduction on our Instagram Account.
+If we dig your project, we will make an introduction on our Instagram Account (or we'll add it to our Film & Reading List on the website).
 This may take a little while to be curated.
 Please be patient with us.

-We look forward to your submissions ♥
+We look forward to your submissions!